mitodl/mitx-grading-library/docs/formula_grader.md

 ### Blacklists and Whitelists

 You can disallow specific functions by adding them to the blacklist of functions as a list of disallowed function names.
-In the following example, `sin` is disallowed.
+In the following example, `sin` is disallowed in correct answers.

 ```python
 grader = FormulaGrader(